 “That’s a very sensitive area to be messing with design where the hosel necks into the head,” Brekke said.
 “By being able to cast around it we’re able to keep all the controls in terms of shaping, while seeing the significant design freedom to now put that mass in better places.

 “We found a solution that can allow us to take out that weight without creating a durability challenge or a visual challenge or a sound and feel issue.
 And you need a material that isn’t too soft or too brittle but also can withstand having molten steel poured around it while holding its position.”

-“With this generation we’re able to kind of split how we’re using some of this mass to benefit the high-low MOI quite significantly,” Brekke said, noting a nine percent increase in the high-low MOI.
+“With this generation we’re able to kind of split how we’re using some of this mass to benefit the high-low MOI quite significantly,” Brekke said, noting a 9 percent increase in the high-low MOI.

-Of course, it wouldn’t be a new wedge without some kind of groove enhancement to improve spin, and again, this is not an insignificant development.
+Of course, it wouldn’t be a new wedge without some kind of groove enhancement to improve spin.
+And again, this is not an insignificant development.
 The RTX ZipCore features more grooves than previous designs that are closer together.

 “There’s essentially no parameter in our groove spec that stayed the same,” Brekke said.
 “All of our testing over the years has essentially allowed us to do that.”

 Two extra grooves were added compared to past models to provide more groove edges catching the ball at impact, helping to grab the cover and generate more spin.
 There’s a slightly more V-shaped wall angle and a greater depth to funnel away moisture and grass debris for cleaner contact.